- BHA FPX 4102 Assessment 3 Cultural Competence

 PART 2: Analysis of Culture, Leadership, and Teamwork

-• Cultural Competence and Teamwork
+Cultural Competence and Teamwork

-Cultural competence is a factor that is closely connected with teamwork and collaboration in a number of contexts, most certainly in the sphere of health care.
+Cultural competence is a factor that is closely connected with teamwork and collaboration in several contexts, most certainly in the sphere of health care.
 Cultural competence is about sensitivity and appreciation of people’s worldviews, their way of thinking, and the way they go about things.
 This understanding can foster medical practitioners to better understand their peers, clients, and shareholders from other cultures, and this is vital because healthcare requires synergy in most practices (Zhang et al., 2021).

 Interprofessional relationships are acclaimed features in health care since they require different experts to operate effectively.
 Healthcare professionals need to communicate with others and collaborate to identify a patient’s disease, make a prognosis, and provide proper patient care.
 Under such circumstances, cultural competence is critical because it allows physicians to interact with co-workers from other cultural backgrounds and comprehend how they may think, as well as work collaboratively to attain group objectives (Zhang et al., 2021).

-Lastly, cultural sensitivity must be employed in order to provide a culturally sensitive approach to the delivery of healthcare that honors the patient’s faith and chronic illness.
+Lastly, cultural sensitivity must be employed to provide a culturally sensitive approach to the delivery of healthcare that honors the patient’s faith and chronic illness.
 Medical practitioners with cultural awareness can join with a patient and the patient’s family to design culturally appropriate attitudes for treating specific conditions and observe the rites of certain religions.
 This is because it can enhance patient satisfaction trust, and enhanced and improved health outcomes.
 Cultural competence promotes unity and team building in the delivery of healthcare services.
 It allows medical personnel to easily relate with other workers from a different cultural background and deliver patient-centered care that is culturally sensitive to the patient’s beliefs and practices (Zheng et al., 2022).

-• Cultural Competence Components
+Cultural Competence Components

 As mentioned above, cultural sensitivity is the extent of knowledge of cultural disparities, particularly in values, beliefs, and actions.
 Cultural competence refers to the use of cultural understanding and cultural information, and cultural sensitivity means being aware of the variations between the culture of the provider and the patient (Nuritdinovna, 2022).
 Healthcare leaders need knowledge concerning these concepts in a bid to facilitate culturally competent and sensitive healthcare organizations.
 Cultural competence makes a leader aware of cultural issues and how they can influence service provision.
-Knowledge of the culture of care institutions fosters the ability of the leaders to cultivate an understanding of the cultural differences in relation to the patient, fellow employees, and other stakeholders (Nuritdinovna, 2022).
+Knowledge of the culture of care institutions fosters the ability of the leaders to cultivate an understanding of the cultural differences about the patient, fellow employees, and other stakeholders (Nuritdinovna, 2022).

 Cultural Competence Is Applicable in Daily Interactions As a Healthcare Leader; It Helps One Practice Cultural Information in Their Relations With Patients, Colleagues, and Other Stakeholders.
 Cultural skills help leaders work from different cultures to perform proper and acceptable care (Haitana et al., 2021).